 Furniture Re-use Program

-An office can get rid of their furniture by contacting Jim Brown and a pick-up time will be organized.
+An office can get rid of their furniture by contacting Joann Kittle or by completing our special request form and a pick-up time will be established.
 Units interesting in finding materials can also contact them to visit the warehouse and choose the furniture they would like.

 Questions?
 Email email@example.com.